Thornhill Trojans: Promotion and League Cup games

 The club secured promotion in its first season in the NCL and at the end of the year also qualified for the club's only appearance in the County Cup Final versus Skirlaugh at Tetley's Stadium, Dewsbury on 23 December 1995.
 In front of 2500 spectators Thornhill were beaten by Skirlaugh who took the trophy winning 11–6 with Steve Barwick scoring Thornhill's only try.
 Further big games were to follow, and Thornhill went to Swinton in 1996, Featherstone in 1997 and Dewsbury in 1998 in the Rugby League Cup.
-At the beginning of 2000, Thornhill travelled to Sheffield to play the 1998 victors over Wigan and on that January day, Thornhill pulled off the biggest shock by beating the Sheffield Eagles and becoming the toast of the amateur game; This being the first time a Heavy Woollen Club had achieved this.
+In the 2000 Challenge Cup, Thornhill travelled to Sheffield to play the 1998 cup winners, Sheffield Eagles.
+Thornhill pulled off an upset, winning 16–14 against their professional opposition.
+This being the first time a Heavy Woollen Club had achieved this.
 At the 2009–10 National Conference League Awards evening held at Headingley Stadium, the club won Programme of the Year and Andrew Byram was Secretary of the year.

 In the meantime, the club were chasing the Lottery to get a grant for a brand new clubhouse.
 In 2001, Thornhill played Hunslet, in 2003 it was Keighley and then in 2006, Thornhill struck again by beating a professional club.
 The victims being Workington Town at Rams Stadium.
 The reward for this was a trip to France to play Catalans Dragons.
-Around this time the club gained a noticeable following from a group of supporters who called themselves "The Crazy Gang".
 This was followed by a National Conference Grand Final at Mount Pleasant against Oulton, unfortunately losing the game.
 The game hit the head lines for all the wrong reasons with crowd trouble in the main stand prior to the trophy presentations.
 The club was handed a £1,000 fine for this and suffered a 4-point deduction at the start of the 2006–07 league season.
 Former Super League star Paul March took over as head coach immediately after the Grand Final defeat.
 In 2007, the club played Strela Kazan, Russian side in the Carnegie Challenge Cup.
 The game was staged in Overthrope Park with a crowd of over 1,500 present.
 When Paul March left to become coach at York City Knights, player Scott Dyson took the helm as player / coach.
 Under Dyson the club pulled off some battling performances to hang onto their Conference Premier Division status, however having avoided relegation, a 76–0 hammering at Leigh Miners on the last day of the 2007/08 season was the beginning of the end.